A guide for car or motorcycle drivers with diabetes

 If you have been advised by your doctor that you shouldn’t be driving, you may voluntarily surrender your licence and reapply for its return in the future when you have the support of your doctor(s).

-DVA will pay the appropriate fee to your GP (doctor) for the completion of medical form(s) on the first occasion only.
+DVA will pay the right fee to your GP (doctor) for completing medical form(s) on the first occasion only.
 Payment for duplicates will be your responsibility.